 If you are a beginner and searching for the best stock market books, go through this article as I have hand-picked the top 5 stock market books for beginners to help you make the final call.

-Best Stock Market Books For Beginners
+Best Stock Market Books For Beginners in 2022

 #1.
 The Intelligent Investor by Benjamin Graham